German and Politics (BA)

 |Typical WBQ Offer||

-Advanced Diploma with a pass in the Core and grades BB at GCE A-level, to include a Modern Foreign Language.
+Welsh Baccalaureate Advanced Diploma with a grade A in the Core and grades BB at A-level, including a Modern Foreign Language.

 |Typical Int Bacc Offer||32 points overall (including 5 in a language at higher level)|